United States Submarine Veterans, Inc.: Incorporation

 On May 24, 1964, shipmates Joe Negri, Ken Walkington, and Joe Marion met with New London, Connecticut attorney, L. Patrick Gray, Captain, U.S. Navy (Retired) (who later became the Director of the Federal Bureau of Investigation), to legally constitute USSVI as a legal, non-profit organization in the State of Connecticut, with a license to operate and conduct business in all 50 states.
 The organization was officially incorporated and chartered in New London, Connecticut.
 The signatories were Joe Negri, Ken Walkington, and Joe Marion.
 Additional USSVI Plank Owners included Warren ‘Ed’ Gannon, Angelo La Pelosa, Robert Link, Tom Rowan, and Hugh Trimble.
 They selected former United States Submarine Veterans of World War II National Commander Bob Link as their first acting National Commander.
 Joe Negri was elected the first Connecticut State Commander and Dick Higham was elected the first Base Commander of Connecticut Base #1, which later became Groton Base.
-This fledgling organization would soon grew to several hundred shipmates scattered throughout Connecticut, New York, Pennsylvania, Massachusetts, and New Jersey.
+This fledgling organization would soon grow to several hundred shipmates scattered throughout Connecticut, New York, Pennsylvania, Massachusetts, and New Jersey.

 First National Convention

 The first National Convention was held in Atlantic City, New Jersey on June 18–20, 1964.
 Acting President, Robert Link of Absecon, New Jersey was host to the delegates at the Traymore Hotel.
 Nine eastern states were represented by Ed Sena from New York, Dick Higham from Connecticut, Elmo Wittig from New Jersey, Thomas ‘Doc’ Smith from New Jersey, Herman Schmidt from New Jersey, Art Clarke from Pennsylvania, Joe Negri and Ken Walkington of Connecticut.
 Commander Charles Carlisle, Commanding officer of USS Tecumseh (SSBN-628), served as guest speaker for the first annual convention.
 Vice Admiral Charles A. Lockwood was also a guest in attendance.

 A new slate of National Officers was elected at the first Convention.
-Joe Negri was elected National Commander; KenWalkington, Vice Commander; Joe Burges, Secretary; and Mike Drucker, Treasurer.
-National Directors were JoeWebb, Dick Higham, and Joe Marion.
+Joe Negri was elected National Commander; Ken Walkington, Vice Commander; Joe Burges, Secretary; and Mike Drucker, Treasurer.
+National Directors were Joe Webb, Dick Higham, and Joe Marion.